cysouw/YAST/text/yast.md

 ### *Adjektiv*

 The class of *Adjektiv* consists of ingredients that can be used in all four syntactic functions from [@tbl:baseclasses], as illustrated with the adjective *groß* 'large' in [@next].
 Grammatically, there are few special characteristics of the different uses of adjectives.
 First, when used as a referential head [@next a] the gender can be freely assigned.
-Second, both as a referential head [@next a] and as an attributive admodifier [@next c], adjectives in German have case-number-gender agreement suffixes, called *KNG-Kongruenz* in the German grammatical tradition.
+Second, both as a referential head [@next a] and as an attributive admodifier [@next c], adjectives in German have case-number-gender agreement suffixes, so-called *KNG-Kongruenz* in the German grammatical tradition.
 Third, an adjective needs a copula when used as a predicative head [@next b], either *werden* 'to become', *sein* 'to be', or *bleiben* 'to remain'.
 When used as an adverbial admodifier it is used without any further morphological change [@next d].
 Note that it is also possible to use adjectives as "fake" adverbials, i.e. to use them depictively [@next e], similar to the use of participles in [@last d].
 This is treated as an attributive admodifier, though with a different syntactic appearance in the sentence.

 ::: ex
 Syntactic uses of an *Adjektiv* in German